AdobeDocs/commerce-operations.en/help/operational-playbook/intro/operations.md

 # Commerce operations

-Commerce operations is about centralizing backend operations so that they work smarter, faster, and more efficienty.
+Commerce operations is about centralizing backend operations so that they work smarter, faster, and more efficiency.
 A successful operational strategy requires a strong IT infrastructure that is capable of supporting end-to-end ecommerce operations; product catalog, inventory management, checkout, and shipping.
 Ecommerce operations are built on several things, such as a user-friendly storefront, variety of products, proper management of inventory, promotions, easy checkout, and convenient payment and shipping methods.

 ## Why is ecommerce operation strategy important?